Vrajesh-Nasit/Crypto-Tracker/README.md

 ## Proof of work(Screenshots) 🎥

-Provide images or proof of work here.
-By proof of work we mean  you can provide:

-- a link to a hosted website that shows the result of your solution.
-- a link to screen recording of your solution.
+- a link to screen recording of solution.

-## Other optional sections you want to write about 📝

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Ut bibendum lectus vel urna auctor elementum.
-Mauris maximus feugiat odio sit amet eleifend.
-Suspendisse a justo purus.
+-

 ## File structure 📂